Skip to main content

 Yes.
 Hex37 gives every account a $10,000 virtual balance and lets you trade BTC perpetual futures with up to 20x leverage on live Binance prices.
 No card required.

-Will I get liquidated on a paper futures trade?
+Will I get liquidated on a simulated futures trade?

 Yes.
 The liquidation engine triggers at 1% maintenance margin, just like a real exchange.
 The forced close, adverse slippage, and liquidation receipt are all simulated.
-Getting liquidated on paper is the cheapest way to learn what real liquidation feels like.
+Getting liquidated in the trade lab is the cheapest way to learn what real liquidation feels like.

 How much leverage should a beginner use?

-Start at 2x–5x.
-The math at 20x is unforgiving — a 5% adverse move liquidates you.
+Start at 2x to 5x.
+The math at 20x is unforgiving.
+A 5% adverse move liquidates you.
 Work up to higher leverage only after your journal shows discipline at lower leverage.